 God refuses to meet us only in an intellectual way.
 God also wants to meet us at a heart level, so we must let the words go heart deep—which is what the translators are trying to do with this project.
 There is a language of the heart that must express the passion of this love-theology.
 That’s why The Passion Translation is an important addition to peoples’ devotional and spiritual life with Christ.

 To see the differences between The Passion Translation and other versions of the bible, click here!

-You will notice at times we have italicized certain words or phrases.
-These highlighted portions are not in the original Hebrew, Aramaic, and Greek manuscripts, but are implied from the context and their essential meaning.
-They expand the essential meaning of the original language by highlighting the essence of God’s original message.
+You will notice at times certain words or phrases are italicized.
+These italicized portions are not in the Hebrew, Aramaic, and Greek manuscripts but are implied from the context and their essential meaning.
+They expand the essential meaning of the language by highlighting the essence of God’s original message.
 This practice is a common one, used by many mainstream translations including the King James Version and New American Standard Bible.
-Where the original language requires clarification, such translations have added English words.
+Where the text requires clarification, such translations have added English words.

-Following in this translation tradition and mainstream practice, we have made implications explicit for the sake of narrative clarity and to better convey the essential meaning of the Bible’s message.
-Without distorting or detracting from the Word of God, expanding upon the original text serves the reader by clarifying the original language and making God’s original message more understandable.
-In this way The Passion Translation is an expansive translation, expanding the essential meaning of God’s original Word in order to make God’s essential message to you and the world clear and readable.
+Following in this translation tradition and mainstream practice, we have made implications explicit for the sake of narrative clarity and stronger conveyance of the essential meaning of the Bible’s message.
+Without distorting or detracting from the Word of God, this practice helps modern readers enjoy a natural, accessible understanding of God’s message, just as ancient readers experienced.

 Fee and Stuart in their book How to Read the Bible for All It’s Worth say: